 How Fentanyl Test Strips Save Lives

 Armed with these strips, people using substances can avoid ingesting anything that’s been tainted with fentanyl, thus preventing accidental overdose.
-The strips give individuals the power to make more informed decisions about what goes into their body.
+The strips give individuals the power to make more informed decisions about what goes into their bodies.

 The distribution of fentanyl test strips is aligned with a treatment approach known as “harm reduction.”
 Rather than trying to prevent individuals from using substances at all, harm reduction aims to make substance use less dangerous.
 However, like some other harm reduction techniques, fentanyl test strips have a complicated legal status.